JustASpeedrunner/hyprdots/README.md

 - **Check back later, WIP**

 Method 2 (Manual):
-- Install whatever software you'd like to use my dots for.
+- Install whatever software you'd like, to be certain you've got the essentials check the keybinds in ``hypr/hyprland.conf`` and ensure everything that is used is installed.
 - Git clone the repo: `git clone https://github.com/JustASpeedrunner/hyprdots`
 - Cd into the folder: `cd hyprdots`
 - Copy the files into your .config folder: `cp -r .config/* ~/.config/`